Huang Longshi: Biography

 During the latter time of his life, Huang stayed as a house guest with Xu Xingyou.
 They would play many go games, of which Huang won.
 However, every once in a while when Xu would win a game, he would brag to his guests that he had beaten Huang.
 Once during one of their games, Huang would whisper to Xu that his skill was so superior that he had ought to give Xu a three-stone handicap.
 This had turned in the three stone Games of Blood and Tears, one of Huang's masterpieces.
 There was a story that had said Xu was the cause of Huang's death; seducing him with wine and women.
 It was said that Huang had coped with it for a while, until he died of a stroke.
 However, the story has been considered apocryphal as Huang and Xu were on a teacher-pupil relationship and Xu was very flattering of Huang.

+A different, likewise unverified, account attributed to Lu Shichuan's Yi Xuan Yi Hua offers another version of their relationship: both men reportedly served as officials at the imperial court, with Huang known for his integrity and indifference to material gain, while Xu was said to cultivate close ties with court officials.
+According to this account, Xu once asked Huang to deliberately lose a match played before the Emperor Gao Zong (1736–1796), so that he might gain standing at court; Huang agreed, and when Xu won, the emperor revealed that the prize concealed in a gilded lacquer box was an appointment as prefectural governor, which went to Xu instead of Huang.
 At the time of his death, there was no record that he had left behind a wife or children.
 Only his masterpieces survived.

 Go playing style

-He was also known for his contribution to go theory.
+He was also known for his contribution to go theory, particularly the concept of influence and density among groups of stones.
 He would use a lot of forcing moves to give his opponent inefficient shapes, and would attack while gaining territory.
+He also mastered amarigatachi (elongated shapes resulting from a failed attack), and his games are noted for frequent use of myoshu (妙手), striking and unexpected moves.
 He certainly had a unique style of go.
 He would play moves that were normal, that looked plain and clear.
 This left his opponents not knowing what to do, and if they would try to muscle him out, he would catch them with a surprising move or attack a weak point.